What might lightness in the steering wheel most likely mean while driving?

 Study for the Irish Driver Theory Test.
 Study with flashcards and multiple choice questions, each question has hints and explanations.
 Get ready for your exam!

-While other options relate to vehicle performance, they do not directly cause a noticeable change in steering feel as a deflated tire does.
-Overheating brakes might lead to a spongy feel or difficulty in braking, low fuel levels are unrelated to steering, and improper wheel alignment would typically result in pulling to one side rather than a feeling of lightness in the steering.
+Other choices do not directly relate to the "lightness" felt in the steering wheel.
+Overheating brakes typically lead to a more firm or unresponsive brake pedal feel, low fuel levels do not affect steering directly, and improper wheel alignment usually results in pulling to one side rather than lightness in the steering.

 Subscribe